 The toddler-sized park at the edge of the beach was climbed on.

-Sunlight was converted into vitamin D. And some previously down spirits were lifted.
+Sunlight was converted into vitamin D. And some previously down spirits were lifted up high.

 A charming boutique toy store (Knock Knock, 219 1/2 Main Street) was visited.
 Activities for the car (MadLibs, story cubes and make-your-own rubber band balls) were purchased.

-And then we reluctantly climbed in our rented gas guzzling 7-seater and drove north, heading back to Ashland, where it’s 50°F and overcast, with every intention of visiting this beach town again.
+And then we reluctantly climbed in our rented gas-guzzling 7-seater and drove north, heading back to Ashland, where it’s 50°F and overcast, with every intention of visiting this beach town again soon.